-Rural Health Service Program: This opportunity provides a financial incentive of \$25,000 for third and/or fourth year medical students in exchange for a year of practice in a rural or underserved area.
-In collaboration with the Marshall University Physician Assistance (PA) program and in keeping with the goal of retaining providers to work in rural communities, the Rural Health Service Program was expanded this year to include funding for PA students.
-Two medical students and one PA student were selected in 2022-2023 and received \$25,000 each.
+Rural Health Service Program: This opportunity provides a financial incentive of \$25,000 for third and/or fourth year medical students and second year Physician Assistance (PA) students in exchange for a year of practice in a rural or underserved area.
+Three medical students and two PA students were selected in 2023-2024 and received \$25,000 each.

-There are currently eight Rural Health Service award participants who have completed their residency/education, and six of those are now fulfilling their service commitment.
-Twelve participants are still in medical school and residency with service commitments required after residency.
-To date, we have provided \$625,000 to fund this program
+There are currently fourteen Rural Health Service award participants who have completed their residency/education, and 9 of those are now fulfilling their service commitment.
+Nine participants are still in medical school and residency with service commitments required after residency.
+To date we have provided \$750,000 to fund this program